XiananLi/NWfinalProject/README.md

 ./dev.sh
 . venv/bin/activate  # "venv\Scripts\activate" on Windows
 mitmdump --version
-The version can be replace by: mitmdump, mitmproxy, mitmweb, pathod, and pathoc (depend on which interface you want to use)
+The "mitmdump --version" can be replace by: mitmdump, mitmproxy, mitmweb, pathod, and pathoc (depend on which interface you want to use)

 # Before Hacking: